 This magnet fishing tip has got me some really nice finds.
-Just think about the amount of times over the years people have used the bridge to cross the water.
+Just think about the number of times over the years people have used the bridge to cross the water.
 People always throw things off the side of the bridge to get rid of or hide something.
 This is particularly the case with weapons used in a crime.

 By magnet fishing next to or underneath a bridge you are getting yourself a prime position.
 Welcome to finds central!
-And this one brings me onto the last magnet fishing tip in this blog post.
+And this one brings me to the last magnet fishing tip in this blog post.

 Research, research and research…

 This is literally one of the best magnet fishing tips that I can give you, research is your friend.

 If you can spend a couple of hours researching your local areas it will make an incredible investment.
 Check for old maps online to show any old bridges that may now be demolished.
 Speak to the elder generation to find out if they know of any stories or any history of the local waterways.